TheWhiteHackers/JS_Challenges_For_Beginners/README.md

 # Javascript Challenges For Beginners
 This is a list of Javascript challenges for beginners
 > [!IMPORTANT]
-> Just remember, even if your code doesn't look like the answer it doesn't mean its wrong, as long as if your answer matches the result you prbabaly did it correct so YAY for you
+> Just remember, even if your code doesn't look like the answer it doesn't mean its wrong, as long as if your answer matches the result you probably did it correct so YAY for you

 ---